Back

 Do a background check

-It’s always better to learn from other people’s mistakes, and thank God for the Internet, where we can find and read about those failures.
+It’s always better to learn from other people’s mistakes and thank God for the Internet, where we can find and read about those failures.
 And we’re not talking about googling something like ‘how to make sure no one steals your idea’ a million times.
-We recommend checking the contractor before hiring them, and leaving through the back door if you see lots of bad reviews.
+We recommend checking the contractor before hiring them and leaving through the back door if you see lots of bad reviews.

 See also How we conquered the chef freelance market in Russia.
 Purrweb's case

 If you’re scared that someone can steal your idea, the simplest thing you can do is to google the name of a company and scroll through the first two pages.
-Secondly, check out their blog to see the expertise and accomplished projects.
+Secondly, check out their blog to see their expertise and accomplished projects.
 Then, go to platforms like Upwork.com or Clutch.co and read client reviews.

 How to make sure my contractor won't steal an idea

 Also, if you’re looking for UI/UX professionals, study their design works on Dribbble and Behance.
-If you like what you see and read – you can dive in, contact the company and go to the next step.
+If you like what you see and read – you can dive in, contact the company, and go to the next step.

 Use confidential agreements like NDA